We may get commissions for purchases made through links in this post. Thanks for the support! 👍

 However, just like the kerosene, propane can give off carbon monoxide as well, so proper ventilation, supervised use, and extreme caution are all highly recommended.

-We really like this propane stove here, that is made by the well-known brand Coleman.
+We really like this propane stove here (Paid Link), that is made by the well-known brand Coleman.

 This fuel type is characterized by quite a strong smell and can put out lots of carbon monoxide.